a-rich/DJ-Tools/src/djtools/rekordbox/README.md

 Additionally, you can set `REKORDBOX_PLAYLISTS_REMAINDER` to either `folder` or `playlist` to place tracks belonging to tags not specified in `rekordbox_playlists.yaml` in either an "Other" folder of remainder tag playlists or an "Other" playlist containing all the tracks with remainder tags.
 You can insert a folder called `"_ignore"` anywhere in the structure except at the top-level and add a list of tags to ignore in the "playlists" key.
 Tracks with these tags will not be inserted into the "Other" folder / playlist. `NOTE`: this does not apply to `Combiner` playlists as they are composites of existing tags i.e. the remainders are already capture in the "Other" structures for the `TagParser` playlists.

 ### More on the "GenreTagParser"
 There is special logic for creating "Pure" genre playlists; for example, say you want a "Pure Techno" playlist where the only tracks allowed in it have all genre tags containing the substring "techno".
-Simply add "techno" to the `GENRE_PLAYLISTS_PURE` list in `config.yaml`.
+Simply add "techno" to the `PURE_GENRE_PLAYLISTS` list in `config.yaml`.
 Then add "Pure Techno" as a playlist in the desired location of your `rekordbox_playlists.yaml`.

 There is additional special logic regarding playlists called "Hip Hop".
 If a playlist with the name "Hip Hop" appears at the top-level of a playlist folder with the name "Genres", then only tracks which have genre tags containing "Hip Hop" or both "Hip Hop" and "R&B" will be added.
 If the playlist is called "Hip Hop" and does not appear at the top-level of playlists, then only tracks that contain at least one tag which does not contain either "Hip Hop" or "R&B" will be added.
 The purpose of this is to distinguish between traditional hip hop tracks and other tracks which have strong hip hop elements but are not traditional hip hop tracks.